Huge 2025 tsunami in Alaska fjord was second-highest on record

 Sign up now: Get ST's newsletters delivered to your inbox

-May 6 - Tracy Arm Fjord, in southeastern Alaska within the Tongass National Forest, presents a majestic vista, with a narrow sea inlet surrounded by towering granite cliffs, waterfalls and glaciers.
-One morning last year it also was the site of a powerful landslide that triggered a huge localized tsunami.
+Tracy Arm Fjord, in south-eastern Alaska within the Tongass National Forest, presents a majestic vista, with a narrow sea inlet surrounded by towering granite cliffs, waterfalls and glaciers.
+One morning in 2025 it also was the site of a powerful landslide that triggered a huge localised tsunami.

-Researchers have now determined that the tsunami on August 10, 2025, was the second-highest ever recorded, with a wave reaching up to 1,578 feet (481 meters) tall - higher than New York City's Empire State Building.
+Researchers have now determined that the tsunami on Aug 10, 2025, was the second-highest ever recorded, with a wave reaching up to 481m tall – higher than New York City’s Empire State Building.
 The tsunami surged through the fjord, violently stripping vegetation from the steep rock walls.

-The fjord has been a popular sightseeing destination, but because the tsunami occurred at 5:30 a.m., there were no cruise ships or other boats in the waterway and no one was hurt.
+The fjord has been a popular sightseeing destination, but because the tsunami occurred at 5.30am local time, there were no cruise ships or other boats in the waterway and no one was hurt.

 The researchers said the landslide was driven by climate change.
 The glacier buttressing the mountain had retreated amid warming temperatures, eventually leaving the rock unsupported.